Rocka06/WeatherApp/README.md

-#Weater app
+# Weather app

-To run the project run the following command:
+To run the project use the following commands:

 ```
+npm install
 npm run dev
 ```